Robert J. Walker: Career

 Admitted to the Pennsylvania bar in Pittsburgh in 1821, Walker practiced law in Pittsburgh from 1822 until 1826 when he moved to Natchez, Mississippi, where his father had died in 1824 at the home of his brother Duncan Walker.
 Robert Walker then joined his brother, Duncan Walker, in a lucrative law practice.
 Walker and his uncle also speculated in cotton, land and slaves.
+According to the editors of The Papers of Jefferson Davis, he "engaged in land speculation on an enormous scale, accumulating, in addition to land, several hundred thousand dollars in debts...Joseph E. Davis, Jefferson Davis' elder brother, was a member of the land syndicate organized by Walker and William M. Gwin."

 However, his brother Duncan (a former Mississippi legislator) moved to Texas in 1834 for health reasons, where he became involved in land speculation and the growing independence movement.
 For his involvement in the abortive Texas Revolution of 1835, Duncan Walker was imprisoned in Mexico, and traveled to Cuba after his release, where he died on December 31, 1835 (causing his brother Robert to inherit property in Texas).